Two Elk Energy Park

 On December 20, 2007 the Sierra Club and Powder River Basin Resource Council filed a petition against the air permit for the Two Elk plant due to the company's failure to do sufficient work on the plant to justify continuing the permit.

-According to an April 2009 Sierra Club update, Northern American Power Group is in the process of applying for a new permit with Wyoming DEQ.
-The Sierra Club lawsuit against the previous permit is still pending.
+According to an April 2009 Sierra Club update, Northern American Power Group was in the process of applying for a new permit with Wyoming DEQ.

 Sponsor: North American Power Group